-Azion’s Edge Computing Platform helps in the implementation and scaling of digital classrooms by combining two powerful technologies: edge computing and serverless computing.
+Azion’s Edge Platform helps in the implementation and scaling of digital classrooms by combining two powerful technologies: edge computing and serverless computing.

 Edge computing, as defined by LFE’s Open Glossary of Edge Computing, involves “the delivery of computing capabilities to the logical extremes of a network … shortening the distance between devices and the cloud resources that serve them, and also reducing network hops.”
 By avoiding lengthy round trips to and from centralized—and often faraway—data centers, edge computing is able to: